mlmorg/jquery.batch/README.md

 # jQuery Batch

 Provides a simple interface for sending batch Ajax requests with jQuery.
+Simply include the `jquery.batch.js` file after jQuery in your development environment.

 ## Usage

-The default usage of jQuery Batch consists of simply running Ajax requests inside an anonymous function within the batch constructor and calling the `send` method, like so:
+The standard usage of jQuery Batch consists of simply running Ajax requests inside an anonymous function within the batch constructor and calling the `send` method, like so: